CRAWlab/RoboBoat-2021/Internal Reporting/RoboBoat_Senior_Projects_Internal_Report_2020_11_11.md

 3. I (Ben) plan to get into understanding the basics of ROS and I will be helping out wherever I am needed.
 I (as well as the rest of the team) will also be working on adding more to the Specification Sheet, morphological chart, and the Evaluation Matrix.
 Work with the robot that Dr. Vaughan left with the team and Kyle.

-4. I (Joseph) will be working mainly focusing on getting the design tools to a point that enables us to come to a conclusion on our final UAV design.
-Also, my attention will be on our final report and presentation.
+4. I (Joseph) will be working mainly focusing on finalizing our Morph Chart and Eval Matrix and completing our final report.

 ### What work do you expect to have done by next report?
 What results to you expect?